DJIV-ITEP/G1_A_Order/README.md

-# Wasale - ‭Food Delivery Service‬
+# Wasale - Food Delivery Service

-‭ “Wasale” is a popular delivery company that wants to build a food delivery system that facilitates‬ ‭ordering food from different restaurants.
-The system shall support adding/removing different‬ ‭restaurants to the restaurant catalog.‬
+“Wasale” is a popular delivery company that wants to build a food delivery system that facilitates ordering food from different restaurants.
+The system shall support adding/removing different restaurants to the restaurant catalog.

 ## Tech Stack